Starbucks, not Apple Pay, is the king of mobile payments

 Here's a surprising statistic you might like to share:

-According to eMarketer's blog post, the statistics only apply to US-based "proximity" mobile payments -- meaning we're only talking about payments made at a cash register in a store, not online shopping, and not payments you make to friends with Venmo, PayPal, Facebook Messenger etc.
+According to eMarketer's blog post, the statistics only apply to US-based "proximity" mobile payments -- meaning we're only talking about payments made at a cash register in a store, not online shopping, and not payments you make to friends with Venmo, PayPal, Facebook Messenger and so on.

 I guess it makes sense that Starbucks is bigger, though: it's been working on this since 2010.
 Apple Pay didn't launch till 2014.